-Menahem Hefetz is currently in prison for refusing to carry out his reserve duty in the Israel Defence Force (IDF), Israel's armed forces.
-He has reportedly referred to his opposition to current IDF practices in the Occupied Territories as his reason for refusing to serve.
+Noam Cohen, Yaron Zellig and Barak Adorian are currently in prison for refusing to carry out their reserve duty in the Israel Defence Force (IDF), Israel's armed forces.
+All three have refused to serve in the West Bank, apparently because of their opposition to current IDF practices in the Occupied Territories.
+They are believed to be held in Atlit military prison (No. 6).